Atlantis (2011 film)

-Atlantis (also titled Atlantis: End of a World, Birth of a Legend) is a 2011 BBC docudrama which depicts a re-enactment of the events surrounding the volcanic eruption which destroyed the island of Thera, an incident believed to have inspired the legend of Atlantis.
-The hour-long programme is based on the work of leading scientists, archaeologists and historians, and featured Stephanie Leonidas and Reece Ritchie as members of the Bronze Age civilization.
+Atlantis (also titled Atlantis: End of a World, Birth of a Legend) is a 2011 BBC docudrama which portrays events surrounding the volcanic eruption which destroyed the island of Thera, an incident portrayed as having inspired the parable of Atlantis.
+The hour-long programme featured Stephanie Leonidas and Reece Ritchie as individuals of the Bronze Age civilization.
 The film was narrated by Tom Conti, and made its debut on BBC One on Sunday 8 May 2011.

 Synopsis

 With voiceover from Tom Conti, the film tells the story of Yishharu, an apprentice bull-leaper who has recently returned to Thera from Crete with his new wife, Pinaruti.
 They discover that Thera is beset by earthquakes and volcanic activity.
 Over the course of the story, the volcano erupts, throwing out ash and molten lava, and destroying the island with pyroclastic flows.
 Although the couple survive the first stages of the disaster they are separated after Yishharu is left behind when Pinaruti and other islanders escape by boat.
 The nearby island of Crete is then engulfed by a giant tsunami which was triggered by the eruption, and Pinaruti is washed up on the shore of a nearby island.